alnajar85/My-portfolio/README.md

 # Sarmad Alnajar's portfolio

 This is my professional portfolio.
-It user AWS and ReactJS.
+It uses AWS and ReactJS.